lakmaths/HR-Diversity-Inclusion-Analysis_Lak/README.md

 Percentage Turnover = (Number of Employees who left during a period / Total Number of Employees at the beginning of that period) x 100%
 * Average Performance Rating of Men: This KPI measures the average performance rating of male employees in the organization.
 * Average Performance Rating of Women: This KPI measures the average performance rating of female employees in the organization.
-What is Diversity Percentage?
+# What is Diversity Percentage?
-Diversity Percentage is a Key Performance Indicator (KPI) used to measure the percentage of employees in the organization who belong to a particular demographic group.
+Diversity PercentageÂ is a Key Performance Indicator (KPI) used to measure the percentage of employees in the organization who belong to a particular demographic group.
 By measuring diversity percentage for different demographic groups, organizations can assess the degree of diversity and inclusion within their workforce, and identify areas where representation may be lacking or where diversity and inclusion initiatives could be strengthened.
-Diversity Percentage = (Number of Employees from a Demographic Group / Total Number of Employees in the Organization) x 100% Here,
+Diversity PercentageÂ = (Number of Employees from a Demographic Group / Total Number of Employees in the Organization) x 100% Here,
-Diversity Percentage for Females = (Number of Female Employees / Total Number of Employees in the Organization) x 100% This formula calculates the percentage of female employees in the total workforce of the organization.
+Diversity Percentage for FemalesÂ = (Number of Female Employees / Total Number of Employees in the Organization) x 100% This formula calculates the percentage of female employees in the total workforce of the organization.
 By comparing the diversity percentages for female employees, organizations can gain insights into the representation of female employees in their workforce and identify areas where diversity and inclusion efforts may need to be focused.
 What does Turnover mean?
 Turnover, in the context of business, refers to the rate at which employees leave an organization and are replaced by new employees.
 Turnover is often measured over a specific period of time, such as a year, and can be expressed as a percentage or a ratio.
 There are different types of turnover, such as:
-* Voluntary Turnover - When an employee chooses to leave the organization.
+* Voluntary TurnoverÂ - When an employee chooses to leave the organization.
-* Involuntary Turnover - When an employee is terminated or laid off.
+* Involuntary TurnoverÂ - When an employee is terminated or laid off.
-* Functional Turnover - When an employee leaves but is replaced by someone who is a better fit for the job.
+* Functional TurnoverÂ - When an employee leaves but is replaced by someone who is a better fit for the job.
 High turnover can be a concern for organizations, as it can lead to increased costs associated with recruitment, training, and lost productivity.
 Low turnover can be a positive sign for an organization, as it may indicate that employees are satisfied with their jobs and are likely to stay with the organization for a longer period of time.
-What is Percentage Turnover?
+# What is Percentage Turnover?
 Percentage turnover of employees, specifically refers to the percentage of employees who have left an organization during a given period of time, relative to the total number of employees who were employed by the organization at the beginning of that period.
 This measure is expressed as a percentage, and it provides a more focused view of the turnover of a specific group of employees.
 It is usually calculated by dividing the number of employees who left the organization during a period by the total number of employees at the beginning of that period, and then multiplying the result by 100.
 Percentage Turnover = (Number of Employees who left during a period / Total Number of Employees at the beginning of that period) x 100%
 A high percentage turnover rate can indicate that there are issues within the organization that are causing employees to leave, such as poor management, low job satisfaction, lack of opportunities for advancement or professional development, or inadequate compensation and benefits.
 On the other hand, a low percentage turnover rate can indicate that the organization is doing a good job of retaining its employees.
 Data Collection
 The dataset was provided as an excel file by PwC from the Human Resources department of a telecom client during PwC Power BI in Data Analytics Virtual Case Experience, which contained records of 500 employee consisting major fields like Employee ID, Gender, Age Group, Job Level after FY20 Promotions, New Hire FY20, FY20 Performance Rating, FY20 Leaver, Last Department in FY20, Time in Job Level, Promotion in FY20, Last Hire Date, etc.
-Link: Dataset
+Link:Â Dataset
-Skills
+# Skills
 * Data Cleaning
 * Data Inspection
 * Data Transformation
 * Data Standardization
 * Data Visualization
-Data Inspection: Visually inspecting the data to identify errors, inconsistencies, or missing values.
+Data Inspection:Â Visually inspecting the data to identify errors, inconsistencies, or missing values.
-Data Transformation: Converting data from one format or structure to another, in order to make it more suitable for a specific task or analysis.
+Data Transformation:Â Converting data from one format or structure to another, in order to make it more suitable for a specific task or analysis.
-Data Standardization: Converting data into a standard format, such as converting all text to lowercase or standardizing date formats.
+Data Standardization:Â Converting data into a standard format, such as converting all text to lowercase or standardizing date formats.
 Tech Stack
 * Microsoft Excel
 * Power Query